simonyipeter/ESP32-camera-face-detection-with-python/README.md

 - esp_camera.h library

 # Install
+- Install docker
+- Start a pyton
-- Upload the .ino and selectfile to ESP32 board
+- Upload the .ino and select_pins.h file to ESP32 board
 - Start the .py file